chaturay/serverless-artillery/README.md

 1. an environment variable will be added to the `loadGenerator` function containing the ARN for the created SNS topic

 Tasks for you:
 1. modify your `serverless.yml` to enable subscriptions to any alerts raised by the monitoring function.
-(What good is monitoring if noone is listening?)
+(What good is monitoring if no one is listening?)
+1. deploy your project by running `slsart deploy`

 To run the script in monitoring mode a single time for testing purposes (as opposed to scheduling it):